 These are some of the most common questions we hear from our customers!
 It makes sense: the idea of yurt living is new to many people.

 Note: all of these tips assume you have our insulation package, an insulated platform, and that your yurt is pitched properly.

 In many climates, a yurt in the shade that has a dome lifter, ceiling fan, and plenty of windows for cross ventilation will stay comfortable.
 We also recommend the use of window awnings on the sunny side of the yurt to shade the windows.
 The tinted bronze dome is available to reduce the UV rays coming through the top of your yurt, which can also help keep it comfortable.

-In most climates and situations, insulation with the heating and cooling solutions above, will make your Colorado Yurt a comfortable, live-able space for all four seasons.
+In most climates and situations, insulation with the heating and cooling solutions listed above will make your Colorado Yurt a comfortable and liveable space for all four seasons!

 What’s Involved in a Yurt Project?
 Read More

 Questions?
 Comments?
 Looking for advice?
 Reach out to our skilled Sales Guides now!Contact Us